Book Review: Answering the Contemplative Call

 As I have clearly indicated, I really enjoyed this book and connected with it in a very personal way.
 The end result of this enjoyment was a very highlighted, underlined, and “sticky-note” marked up book.
 There were; however, a number of chapters that really stood out for me.
 All of “Part Two,” Preparing for the Journey, was very notable to me.
 The chapter, The Pathless Path helped me to understand there is no definitive program for spiritual transformation; it is a process, this is for sure, but no program can define the process… it is a pathless path: a journey into the unknowing.
 Also in “Part Two,” was the chapter, Do Your Research, which I found helpful in determining what Christian literature might be helpful to me along my own journey.
 There is a veritable treasure trove of titles and authors in this brief chapter… pure gold.
 This section, “Part Two,” also introduces the idea of spiritual direction and having a mature spiritual mentor to help guide you along the way of your Christian journey.

 I could go on and on about what I liked and how much I enjoyed each chapter of the book.
-Suffice it to say that my favorite section was “Part Three” as it entered discussions I would associate with practical experiences with the Christian experience and contemplative call.
+Suffice it to say that my favorite section was “Part Three” as it entered discussions I would associate with practical application and activities within the Christian experience and contemplative call.
 Some of these experiences are various acts and disciplines involve in prayer/worship and the contemplative-meditative styles of engaging God’s word… other acts would include silence, solitude, reflection, and adoration to name a few more exercises and disciplines.
 McColman concludes the book with a wonderful summary that I won’t spoil here, but I will say it was a very fitting conclusion.

 I complete my review with restating this book won’t be for everyone, but for those whom it is for, you will enjoy it and reap much reward.